Emilyzhang24/AIoT-course/labs/Lab2/README_lab2.md

 > [!NOTE]
 > The first execution of a model may take longer because TensorRT may optimize and cache the model.
 Later executions should start more quickly.

-> [!TIP]
-> If a group cannot complete the installation within the time allocated by the instructor, use the instructor-provided backup SD card and continue with the inference activities.